Zuckerberg predicts Facebook antitrust win if Warren is elected president

 “You think Libra is hard to launch,” Zuckerberg joked, imagining the headline “‘Facebook wants to perform brain surgery.’
 I don’t want to see the congressional hearings on that one.”

-Content moderator reports: “A little ovedramatic”
+Content moderator reports: ‘A little overdramatic’

 Outside contractors who monitor Facebook for objectionable content have complained that their work was underpaid, stressful and sometimes traumatic.
 An employee asked Zuckerberg about Facebook’s plan to protect these types of contractors.